alces-software/flight-terminal-services-client/client/src/data/clusterSpecs.md

 Currnently, for each cluster spec, Flight Launch will display details about one of them.

 The three cluster specs below show the supported cost flavours.
-In each of the cluster specs below the `text` and `tooltip` attributes could be ommitted as they are set to the default value.
-But they are available for customization if desired.

 ```
 [